-13. Assessment Strategy: The thesis shall be assessed on the basis of the following attributes and qualities:
+14. Assessment Strategy: The thesis shall be assessed on the basis of the following attributes and qualities:

-- Whether preliminaries are arranged properly and written correctly; - Ability of the student to articulate and explain the research topic in the thesis. - Quality of scholarship and research. - Capability of the student to draw research objectives, key research questions and do literature review. - Ability of the student to use appropriate methods, tools and techniques for the research. - Methods of collecting data and data analysis - Whether the findings have been identified and directly linked with the research objectives. - Whether the findings have been critically analyzed. - The quality of structure, organization and presentation of the thesis. - Whether the references, bibliography, appendices are written properly.
-Citations have followed the standard rules; and - Finally, upon the performance of the student to present the key findings of the research and satisfactorily answering questions in front of the evaluation committee.
+- Whether preliminaries are arranged properly and written correctly; - Ability of the student to articulate and explain the research topic in the thesis. - Quality of scholarship and research. - Capability of the student to draw research objectives, key research questions and do literature review. - Ability of the student to use appropriate methods, tools and techniques for the research. - Skills in collecting data and data analysis - Whether the findings have been identified and directly linked with the research objectives. - Whether the findings have been critically analyzed. - The quality of structure, organization and presentation of the thesis. - Whether the references, citation style, bibliography, appendices are written properly; and - Finally, upon the performance of the student to present the key findings of the research and satisfactorily answering questions in front of the evaluation committee.